querkmachine/FSFrontEndDocs/troubleshooting/asp-will-trip-you-up.md

 ## Adding HTML attributes to HTML helpers is weird

-HTML attributes can be added to most (but not all) of the HTML helpers in ASP.NET, typically contained within an object right at the end of the helper: `new {}`.
+HTML attributes can be added to most (but not all) of the HTML helpers in Razor, typically contained within an object right at the end of the helper: `new {}`.

 **`class` is a reserved word in C#, so CSS classes are added with the `@class` keyword instead.**